 Firefighters must intimately coordinate their activities and work as a team.
 This includes those Firefighters working directly with the emergency, those directing traffic and those standing by to relieve other Firefighters.

 Firefighting is one of the most dangerous occupations in the world.
 Firefighters must enter burning structures.
 Once inside the structure, Firefighters must search for victims, the source of fire, and ways to extinguish the fire.
-In this process, Firefighters are exposed to extreme heat, smoke and fumes.
+In this process, Firefighters are exposed to extreme heat, smoke and gases.

 Firefighting is very physically demanding.
 Firefighters carry 80 - 100 lbs. of equipment such as hoses, axes, ladders, chain saws and extinguishers into and around the fire scene to rescue victims and put out the fire.
 This may include climbing many flights of stairs.

 Firefighters make forced entries into grounds/structures by cutting locks, breaking doors, windows or roofs as needed to gain access to or ventilate structures.
 This may involve using hand tools such as axes, sledge hammers, battering rams and power tools.

 While at a fire scene, Firefighters must constantly evaluate personal safety by examining structures for cracks, breaks, charring or partial collapse.

 Firefighters use ladders and work at heights to rescue victims and fight fires.
 They must raise, lower, rotate and extend these ladders.
 Ladders are at times used for purposes other than climbing, such as bridges, and carrying victims.

 Firefighters locate hydrants and other sources of water.
 Firefighters connect hoses to sources of water using various tools and considerable strength.
 Firefighters operate hand-held hose lines without assistance and get the hose into position by dragging, carrying or hoisting it into place.